official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 is a battlefield weapon, and a long‑range ballistic missile with a chemical or biological warhead, which is a weapon of terror.

-•  The need to identify and accurately describe the confidence and robustness of the evidence base.
+*  The need to identify and accurately describe the confidence and robustness of the evidence base.
 There may be evidence which is “authoritative” or which puts an issue “beyond doubt”; but there are unlikely to be many circumstances when those descriptions could properly be applied to inferential judgements relying on intelligence.

-•  The need to be explicit about the likelihood of events.
+*  The need to be explicit about the likelihood of events.
 The possibility of Iraq

 producing and using an improvised nuclear device was, rightly, omitted from the dossier.
 But the claim that Iraq could build a nuclear weapon within one to two

-131

-Executive Summaryyears if it obtained fissile material and other essential components from foreign sources was included without addressing how feasible and likely that would be.
+years if it obtained fissile material and other essential components from foreign sources was included without addressing how feasible and likely that would be.
 In addition, the Executive Summary gave prominence to the International Institute of Strategic Studies suggestion that Iraq would be able to assemble